ganong-noel/pandemic_ui_public/README.md

 # Model

+_Requirements: MATLAB R2021b_

 ## Directory Structure
-1. `analysis/source/joint_spend_search_model/` - All model codes (including subdirectory `robustness/`).
+### Inputs
-2. `analysis/input/disclose/` - Model inputs and targets from JP Morgan Chase Institute (JPMCI) data.
+1. `analysis/input/disclose/` - Model inputs and targets from JPMorgan Chase Institute (JPMCI) data.
-3. `analysis/input/public_data/` - Model inputs and targets from publicly available data.
+2. `analysis/input/public_data/` - Model inputs and targets from publicly available data.
 See below for description of the datasets and their sources.
-4. `analysis/input/csvs_key_plots/literature_elasticities.csv` - Input for a plot overviewing literature estimates of duration elasticities.
+3. `analysis/input/csvs_key_plots/literature_elasticities.csv` - Input for a plot overviewing literature estimates of duration elasticities.

-5. `analysis/release/joint_spend_search_model/paper_figures` - Figures and tables in the paper.
-6. `analysis/release/joint_spend_search_model/slides_figures` - Figures and tables in presentation slides.
+### Model codes
+`analysis/source/joint_spend_search_model/` (including subdirectory `robustness/`)

+### Output (exhibits)
+`analysis/release/joint_spend_search_model/paper_figures`

+## Model codes details
-## Model Scripts in `analysis/source/joint_spend_search_model/`
+All in `analysis/source/joint_spend_search_model/`

-### Master Script
+### Driver Script
-The master script `shell.m` runs the code.
+The driver script `shell.m` runs the code.
 The shell file comments also describes exactly which subroutines produce each model figure and table from the paper.
+* The code producing most main text results is in lines 14-50 and only takes a few minutes to run.
-The analysis was run using MATLAB R2021b.
-Note that `solve_best_fit_params.m` is much more time consuming than the rest of the script but we provide intermediate files so this step can be skipped if so desired.
-Similarly, the stimulus_check_size related code and robustness are also more time consuming and can be skipped if not specifically interested in those results.
-The other code producing most main text results is in lines 14-50 and only takes a few minutes to run
+* `solve_best_fit_params.m` is much more time consuming than the rest of the script but we provide intermediate files so this step can be skipped if so desired.
+* Similarly, the `stimulus_check_size` related code and robustness are also more time consuming and can be skipped if not specifically interested in those results.

 ### Setup Script
 The script `prelim.m` defines data inputs to the model (points to `analysis/input/disclose/` and `analysis/input/public_data/`), sets parameters, and specifies plotting options.